kristinaabramoff/Python-WeatherAPI-VacationPlanner/README.md

 To run this project locally and generate the same analyses and visualizations, follow these steps:

-### Prerequisites
-1. Install Python 3.x.
-2. Set up a virtual environment (optional, but recommended).
-3. Install the following libraries:
-   - `pandas`
-   - `numpy`
-   - `matplotlib`
-   - `scipy`
-   - `requests`
-   - `citipy`
-   - `geoViews`
-   - `Geoapify`

 ### How to use

-Clone the new repository to your computer.
+Clone the repository to your local machine.

-The files called WeatherPy.ipynb and VacationPy.ipynb contain the codes for the weather and vacation components.
+The project consists of two main components:
+- **WeatherPy.ipynb**: Contains the code for collecting and analyzing weather data.
+- **VacationPy.ipynb**: Contains the code for planning vacation destinations based on weather conditions.